clemenkok/cloudstellation/README.md

-# Cloudstellation: A Repository of AWS Projects, Architectures and Code
+# Cloudstellation: A Repository of AWS Projects

 > What will 2023 bring?
 >